Gog (DC Comics): In the Name of Gog

 A second version of Gog with a different origin appeared several years later in DC continuity.
-This version of Gog is a survivor of Imperiex’ attack on Topeka, Kansas.
+This version of Gog is a survivor of Imperiex's attack on Topeka, Kansas.
 He was saved by Superman, but Superman was unable to rescue the boy's parents.
 Desperate to fix what had gone wrong, Gog grew up researching the science of time travel in an effort to go back in time and rescue his family.

 Eventually, he succeeds in his efforts at creating a time machine, but his first prototype is unable to travel far enough back.
 He refines the time machine for over 200 thousand years, making it more and more powerful and using the technology to give himself super-powers.
 He then gives his research and advanced technology to younger versions of himself, which gives him more power due to rewriting history over and over.
 Realizing that he could not save his parents due to a temporal paradox (the death of his parents triggered the creation of his powers) his desire grows from saving his parents to punishing Superman for their deaths.

 The present day Gog attacks Superman when Doomsday returns to Earth with newfound sentience and begins discovering emotions during his rampage.
 Doomsday arrives to see Superman on the verge of death after being beaten by an army of Gogs.
 Doomsday leaps to Superman's defense just as Gog is about to kill him.
 Doomsday's attempt to save Superman fails as Gog successfully kills him.

 Over the next 200 years, Doomsday leads an army in Superman's name against Gog.
 This future is erased when it is revealed that Gog didn't actually kill Superman but has instead been keeping him prisoner and surrounded by Kryptonite.

 Gog offers Superman the chance to go back in time and kill him.
 Superman eventually shows Gog the error of his ways when Doomsday bursts in and rescues Superman.
 Gog then offers Doomsday the chance to go back and erase this future at the cost of returning to his villainous ways which he agrees to.
 In the present, the present day Gog teleports away an unconscious Doomsday for unknown reasons.